Current as of Nov. 20, 2020

 Most loans and grants from military relief organizations are for one-time financial needs such as rent and utilities, for example.
 Each organization limits the kinds of financial expenses it will cover.
 Learn more about military relief societies and the kinds of financial expenses they cover.

-If your relief organization isn’t nearby, one of the other service relief organizations can help process your request.
-If no military relief organizations are near you, the local Red Cross chapter can process your request.
+If your service relief organization isn’t located nearby, one of the other service relief organizations can help process your request.
+If no military relief organizations are nearby, your Red Cross chapter can process your request.
 You can also reach out to your installation’s Military and Family Support Center for help.